IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Guestbook
 --------------

 This is where you will enable a particular Guestbook for your dataset, which is setup at the Dataverse-level.
-For specific instructions please visit the Dataverse Management Guide > `Dataset Guestbook section <../user/dataverse-management.html#dataset-guestbooks>`_.
+For specific instructions please visit the `Dataset Guestbooks <../user/dataverse-management.html#dataset-guestbooks>`_ section of the Dataverse Management page.

 .. _permissions: